ezodude/appium-smoke-tester/README.md

 I use [Genymotion](http://www.genymotion.com) to run tests on a virtual device.
 Install the personal version as it will save you a ton of time.

 Here we're targetting Kitkat 4.4.
-If using Genymotion, just install the Nexus 5: *Google Nexus 5 - 4.42 - API 19 - 1080x1920*
+If using Genymotion, install the Nexus 5: *Google Nexus 5 - 4.4.2 - API 19 - 1080x1920* virtual device.

 > You have to ensure Genymotion and the specific virtual device are
 > running before the test can be executed.